oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

 When this is enabled, the function first confirms the generated `cis_summary_report.html` exists in Object Storage, then creates an `ObjectRead` pre-authenticated request for that exact object.
 The PAR expires after 4 hours.
 The email contains the bucket name, object name, event time, compartment, namespace, region, the PAR link, the expiration time, and a note that the report must be manually retrieved from Object Storage if the link is not used within 4 hours of the email being sent.
 If PAR creation fails, the function still publishes the notification with the PAR error so delivery problems are visible in email and function logs.

+Notifications are published directly by the CIS function after report generation.
+This stack does not create an Object Storage event rule and does not enable Object Storage bucket events; no `cloudevents-rules` deployment permission is required for this notification feature.

 Terraform creates the Notifications topic and email subscription before creating the function resource.
 This means the first function execution after initial deployment can publish the report-ready email.
 OCI Notifications still requires the recipient to confirm the subscription email before messages are delivered to that inbox.

 ## Resource Scheduler